 God also gave instructions for the building of the tabernacle (Exodus 25:1-31:17), a tent-like construction that would serve as the ‘dwelling place’ of God amongst the people.
 God appointed Moses’ brother Aaron and his sons as priests to serve Him (Exodus 28:1).
 The priest had to bring animal sacrifices to atone for the sins of the people.
 This shows us that God has a desire to be close to His people.
 However, it also teaches us about His holiness: only the priests could fulfill their duty in the tabernacle and serve as mediators between the people and God.

 God wants to be close to us

 Today, God still wants to be close to us.
-Jesus Christ has made this possible through His sacrifice on the cross that is sufficient to pay for our sins once and for all (Hebrews 9:11,12).
-And he comes into our hearts by the Holy Spirit and makes it His dwelling place (John 14:23,26), if we open the door to Him when he knocks (Revelation 3:20).
+Jesus Christ has made this possible through His sacrifice on the cross that is sufficient to pay for our sins once and for all (Hebrews 9:11-12).
+And He comes into our hearts by the Holy Spirit and makes them His dwelling place (John 14:23,26), if we open the door to Him when He knocks (Revelation 3:20).

 How does this Bible passage speak to you?
 Please share your thoughts below!100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.